 You should also tell them if any existing breathing problems get worse.
 You may have tests to check your lungs.

-Wounds often take longer to heal while you're having treatment with pazopanib.
+Wounds may take longer to heal while you are having treatment with pazopanib.
 If you need an operation, your doctor will tell you to stop taking pazopanib before it and for a few weeks afterwards.
 You may also need to stop taking pazopanib for a few days if you are having dental treatment.
 Talk to your doctor if you need to have surgery or dental treatment.

 Effects on the heart